Scheduling an Appointment

 (608) 371-8550 (Janesville area).

-Dean Sports Medicine physicians work with Dean Orthopedic Surgeons to provide specialty care for children and adults who have sports-related injuries or exercise-related medical problems.
+Our Sports Medicine physicians work with Dean Medical Group Orthopedic Surgeons to provide specialty care for children and adults who have sports-related injuries or exercise-related medical problems.

 Our specialists provide comprehensive evaluations and recommend a course of treatment that best suits a person's lifestyle and activities, with the goal of healing injuries, preventing future injury or damage, and increasing function, mobility and strength.